Etihad Airways's nine-month profit up 66% on booming passenger numbers

-The state-owned airline made 1.4 billion dirhams ($381 million) as of Sept.
+The state-owned airline made 1.4 billion dirhams (US$381 million) as of Sept.
 30, it said in a statement on Thursday, compared to 814 million dirhams in the same period a year earlier.

 Total revenue increased 21 per cent to 18.4 billion dirhams with the airline carrying 13.6 million passengers over the year, which Etihad said marked a 35 per cent increase compared to the previous year.